AtanasDinev99/AtanasDinev99.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage!
-My name is Atanas Dinev and I am first-year Ph.D. student at the Operations Research Center at MIT, where I am advised by Prof. Thodiris Lykouris.
+My name is Atanas Dinev and I am first-year Ph.D. student at the Operations Research Center at MIT, where I am advised by Prof. Thodoris Lykouris.
 Previously, I graduated magna cum laude from Princeton University with a degree in Mathematics.
 At Princeton, I worked with Prof. Matt Weinberg on projects in Incentive Compatible Tournament design and Algorithms Under Uncertainty.

 Papers
 ======